Monopis obviella: Ecology and description

-It is not uncommon all across western Eurasia; while it has not been recorded in Slovenia yet, given that it occurs in all neighboring countries it probably has simply been overlooked.
+It is not uncommon all across western Palearctic; while it has not been recorded in Slovenia yet, given that it occurs in all neighboring countries it probably has simply been overlooked.
 But it is apparently still a rather Continental species, as it seems absent from major Mediterranean islands and Iceland, and on Great Britain occurs mainly in the south, towards the English Channel.
 But confusion with M. crocicapitella makes the exact range of these moths still quite little known.

 The adults of this small moth have a wingspan of 13–20 mm.
 On the wing around May to October (depending on the location), they are nocturnal but may fly around in daytime or be attracted to light occasionally.
 They have blackish forewings with a thick creamy-white trailing edge, some sprinkles of the same color along the leading edge, and the translucent center spot characteristic for the genus Monopis.
 The hindwings are a lighter greyish brown with minute black speckles; they are surrounded by a long-haired fringe, as usual for fungus moths and relatives.
 The body is dark brown, and the head bears a tuft of creamy-brown hair.
+This species can easily be mistaken for Monopis crocicapitella due to almost indistinguishable markings.

 In most of its range, two generations per year seem to occur.
 The caterpillar larvae eat detritus.
 They have been recorded from bird of prey pellets, horn shavings, wool (particularly if left outside to decay) and rotting wood.